 • Lee Circular Polariser

 • FulfiFilm W3 3D Camera (This is amazing)

-I have recently inherited a Voigtlander 120mm film camera that I am keep to experiment with in the Landscape.
+I have recently inherited a Voigtlander 120mm film camera that I am keen to experiment with in the landscape.
 More on this as things develop.